-Each RN OSCE station assesses a candidate's ability to perform a specific clinical skill and the candidate's ability to manage the care of a patient in a holistic manner.
-The care that is provided within each station should take into consideration the individual situation for that patient and that the care provided is tailored to individual patient needs.
+Each Midwifery OSCE station assesses a candidate's ability to perform a specific clinical skill, it will also take into consideration the candidate's ability to manage the care of a woman or baby in a holistic manner.
+The care that is provided within each station takes into consideration the individual situation for that woman or baby, and that the care provided is tailored to meet their individual needs.

-Examples of some considerations about individual patient care include, but are not limited to:
+Examples of some considerations about the care provided to a woman or baby include, but are not limited to:

-- · a patient's ability to understand simple instructions - a patient's physical capacity - the support that a patient has available to them, and/or - any vision or hearing impairments the patient may have.
+- a woman's ability to understand simple instructions - their physical capacity - the support that they have available to them, and/or - any vision or hearing impairments.

-The RN OSCE examiner will assess a candidate's ability to perform a specific clinical skill, formulate an accurate plan of care for the patient based on their assessment findings or any information deemed relevant.
-Patient safety, and the care they receive, is paramount at all stages within the OSCE stations.
+The Midwifery OSCE examiner will assess a candidate's ability to perform a specific clinical skill, formulate an accurate plan of care for the woman based on their assessment findings or any information deemed relevant to the woman and/or baby.
+The woman and/or baby's safety, and the care they receive is paramount at all stages within the OSCE stations.
 Candidates are required to demonstrate/perform the skills, not just talk about what they would do or the care they would provide.

-Candidates will not be expected to know specific Australian state and territory clinical policies and procedures.
-However, they will need to demonstrate an understanding of relevant Australian national standards, international infection control and prevention standards etc. Please refer to the Recommended reading materials section of this handbook for further information.
+Candidates will not be expected to know specific Australian state and territory clinical policies and procedures, they will however need to demonstrate an understanding of relevant Australian national standards, international infection control and prevention standards etc. Please refer to the recommended reading materials section of this document for further information.